LEARN HARDWARE FIRMWARE AND SOFTWARE DESIGN - BRIEF DESCRIPTION

 32] has been specifically designed to become an educational/pedagogical

-manual for teachers, instructors, and also for ordinary citizens.
+manual for teachers, instructors, though it is also recommended to ordinary citizens.
 Have no fear,

-from a white page, and then things are developed/explained only gradually [and
+from a white page, and then things are developed/explained gradually [and

 readers will learn hardware design, plus firmware and software development!